top of page

 He "loved his neighbor as himself."

-Inspired by these memories, Jericho has become a symbol of faith, family, and a pillar of hope.
+Inspired by these memories, Jericho has become a symbol of faith, family, and hope.

 2000